 Structural movement

 Repair category:

 Notes: The property has been affected by previous movement but within the limitations of the inspection there was no evidence to suggest that this is ongoing.

 Dampness, rot and infestation

-Repair category: 1
+Repair category:

 Notes: No obvious evidence of significant dampness, rot or wood boring insect infestation.

+Chimney stacks

+Repair category:

-Chimney stacks Repair category: 2 Notes: There is weathering to stone chimney stacks.
-There is weathering to rendered finishes to mutual chimney stacks.
-Sections of cracked and missing render were also noted.
+Notes: There is some weathering to stonework and rendered finishes to mutual chimney stacks.